Fort Mitchell Scenes

 Blessed Sacrament, 1920

 The image is from this story on the cornerstone laying of the new building.
-This building originally served as both church and school, and in the 1950's the red brick was replaced with buff brick to match the new church.
+This building originally served as both church and school.
+The red brick was replaced with buff brick in the 1950's to match the new church.

 Church of the Blessed Sacrament fort mitchell, kentucky fort mitchell, kentucky Blessed Sacrament